 A single customer story might elicit dozens of opportunities.
 If you interview continuously, your opportunity space will always be evolving—expanding as you learn about new needs, contracting as you address known problems, and gaining clarity as you learn more about specific needs.

-Managing the opportunity space is a critical activity.
+Opportunity mapping is a critical activity.
 Finding the best path to your desired outcome is an ill-structured problem and requires that we first structure or frame the problem space before we can dive into solving it.

 Mapping the opportunity space is how we give structure to the ill-structured problem of reaching our desired outcome.